secilkokturk/udacity_disaster_response_pipelines_project_nov2020/README.md

 # Disaster Response Pipeline Project

-### This project is developed in order to fulfill the Udacity Data Science Nanodegree by Secil Kokturk:
+### This project is developed in order to fulfill the Udacity Data Science Nanodegree:

 The disaster messages and categories data from Figure Eight is analyzed and used for training a model that would classify messages.